Etihad restructures plane purchases amid fiscal turbulence

-DUBAI, United Arab Emirates (AP) — Abu Dhabi-based Etihad Airways says it has restructured planned airplane purchases from Airbus and Boeing as the government-owned carrier faces financial turbulence.
+DUBAI, United Arab Emirates (AP) — Abu Dhabi-based Etihad Airways said Thursday it has restructured planned airplane purchases from both Airbus and Boeing as the government-owned carrier struggles through serious financial turbulence.

-The long-haul airline said in a statement Thursday that it will take delivery of five Airbus A350-1000, 26 Airbus A321neos and six Boeing 777-9 aircraft “over the coming years.”
+Once making headlines in 2013 for fleet purchases valued at $67 billion, Etihad has seen its strategy of rapidly buying stakes in other airlines to expand its global footprint expose it to major losses.

-It said its remaining orders will be affected by “rescheduling, restructuring or reduction.”
+In its last two reported financial years alone, the airline hemorrhaged nearly $3.5 billion in losses.
+Full-year results for 2018 for the company are expected in the summer.

-Etihad, launched by Abu Dhabi’s rulers in 2003, said it suffered a $1.52 billion loss in the last fiscal year.
-Its strategy of aggressively buying stakes in airlines from Europe to Australia to compete against Emirates and fellow rival Qatar Airways exposed the company to major losses.
+In its statement, Etihad said that it will take delivery of five Airbus A350-1000, 26 Airbus A321neos and six Boeing 777-9 aircraft “over the coming years.”
+The airline said it also will continue to accept its orders for Boeing 787 Dreamliners, without elaborating.

 Most Read Business Stories